-The glacial till overlies the sandstone and generally lies to the east of the glacial-fluvial material.
+The glacial till overlies the sandstone and generally lies to the east of the glaciofluvial material.
 The till lies over the orebody and is thickest (about 70 feet) immediately east of the proposed open pit.
-The till is significantly less permeable than the glacial-fluvial sediment.
+The till is significantly less permeable than the glaciofluvial sediment.
 Permeabilities range from 1.4×10^{-5} cm/s to 5.5×10^{-3} cm/s with a median formation permeability of 3.6×10^{-4} cm/s.
-The average flow velocity within the till is 0.19 feet/day.
+The average linear flow velocity within the till is calculated to be 0.19 feet/day using a hydraulic conductivity of 2.7×10^{-4} cm/s a measured hydraulic gradient of 0.025, and an effective porosity of 30 percent.